|Power||Tier 3 Creationist|

 |Died||13 Kindle 5002 DE|

-Bal-Kriav was one of Species 32 that outlasted the other types.
-As such, Bruh Kreniik gave him the powers of a Tier 3 Creationist.
+Bal-Kriav was one of those designated Species 32, that outlasted the other models.
+As such, Bruh Kreniik, a Master of Creation, gave him the powers of a Tier 3 Creationist.
 This meant he was to stock worlds with intelligent lifeforms and lesser things like plant-life and insects.

-In the Dawn War, he was made a god general proving his worth through brilliant tactics and stratagems and said to have had a charisma that has never been matched.
+In the Creation War, he was made a god general proving his worth through brilliant tactics and stratagems and said to have had a charisma that has never been matched.

 Against seemingly impossible odds, when in your deepest despair, dragged down by past failures and retreating hope, there is no one but Bal-Kriav who better rallied a unit, lifted the spirits of a besieged population, or motivated others to push through obstacles and setbacks.
 He would often end his awe-inspiring speech with motivational words that are today used across the lands from primitive cave scrawling to runes on obelisks and statues scattered across the spheres of Quara'tun.